Gurugram November 2020 | Preface

 Four great virtues are Courage, Benevolence, Forgiveness and Purity. – Sri Swami Sivananda

-SIVANANDA Yoga Teachers’ Training Courses are available both Online (TTCOL) and in-person in residence, however, some Ashrams are open, while others remain closed.
-View all 2020-21 TTC courses on the Sivananda website, then check with each TTC/ATTC location whether COVID-19 closures have affected your selected course.
-If the Ashram is closed the online Teacher Training Course has been a popular solution.
+We are happy to announce there is are presently a healthy choice of SIVANANDA Yoga Teachers’ Training Courses conducted Online (TTCOL) and a few in-person, in residence TTCs.
+View all 2021 TTC/ATTC courses on the Sivananda website https://www.sivananda.org/, then check with each TTC/ATTC location whether it is TTCOL or TTC in person.
+If the Ashram is closed, the online Teacher Training Course has been a popular solution.

 See the full list of other international courses and events: https://www.sivananda.org/